vinicius-trev/jetson-nano-utils/README.md

 # Jetson Nano

-This repository contain instruction on how to install some tools on the Nvidia Jetson Nano 4GB board.
+This repository contains instructions on how to install some tools on the Nvidia Jetson Nano 4GB board.

 It includes:
 * JETPACK Installation
 * jetson-stats